techprimate/TPPDF/README.md

 All values are in dots and are rendered using 72 DPI (dots per inch), as this is the default screen DPI.

 You can also used the predefined formats.
-For details please refer to the source file [PageFormat.swift](https://github.com/Techprimate/TPPDF/blob/master/TPPDF/Classes/PageFormat.swift)
+For details please refer to the source file [PageFormat.swift](https://github.com/Techprimate/TPPDF/blob/master/Source/PageFormat.swift)

+If you need your page in landscape format, use the `landscapeSize` variable.

 ### Header & Footer